manan4587/Dream_Home/README.md

 # Usage
 <ul>
-<li> Once the platform is installed and configured, you can start using it to explore and interact with real estate listings.
-Here are some basic usage instructions: </li>
+ Once the platform is installed and configured, you can start using it to explore and interact with real estate listings.
+Here are some basic usage instructions:

 <li>Start the website by clicking above link.</li>
 <li>Open the website in your web browser.</li>